jotonedev/blog/_posts/2023-01-28-openwebnet-dissector.markdown

 ---
 layout: post
 title:  "An OpenWebNet dissector for Wireshark"
-subtitle: "I recently noted there is no dissector yet for the protocol OpenWebNet.
-So, I developed one."
 date:   2023-01-28 16:11:44 +0100
 image: /assets/images/posts/openwebnet_dissector.avif
 ---

+I recently noted there is no dissector yet for the protocol OpenWebNet.
+So, I developed one.

 ## What is OpenWebNet

 [OpenWebNet](https://en.wikipedia.org/wiki/OpenWebNet) is a protocol developed by Bticino used for controlling their MyHome system.
 With this protocol, you can send commands to gateways or _touchscreens_ (touchscreens are just hidden gateways with also more features).
 What they do is translate the OpenWebNet messages to signals on the [SCS Bus](https://en.wikipedia.org/wiki/Bus_SCS) and the other way around.